The Nash-Tognoli theorem over the rationals and its version for isolated singularities: Introduction and main results

-In his groundbreaking paper \cite{nash} published in 1952, Nash proved that the answer is affirmative in the sense that, if the smooth manifold $M$ is compact, then we can assume that the real analytic submanifold $M'\subset\R^{2d+1}$ approximating $\psi(M)$ is actually a union of nonsingular connected components of a real algebraic subset of $\R^{2d+1}$.
-Nash conjectured that $M'$ can be chosen to be a whole nonsingular real algebraic subset of $\R^{2d+1}$, a so-called algebraic model of $M$.
-In 1973, Tognoli \cite{togn:algmodel} proved this conjecture to be true.
-Quoting from page 4 of \cite{BCR}:
+In his groundbreaking article \cite{nash} published in 1952, Nash proved that, if the given smooth manifold $M$ of dimension $d$ is compact, then we can assume that the real analytic submanifold $M'$ of $\R^{2d+1}$ approximating $\psi(M)$ is actually a union of some connected components of an algebraic subset $X$ of $\R^{2d+1}$ and all points of $X$ belonging to $M'$ are nonsingular of dimension~$d$.
+Nash~conjectured that $M'$ can be chosen to be a whole nonsingular algebraic subset of $\R^{2d+1}$, a so-called algebraic model of $M$.
+In 1973, Tognoli \cite{togn:algmodel} proved this conjecture to be true, i.e., if $M$ is a compact smooth manifold of dimension $d$ and $\psi:M\to\R^{2d+1}$ is a smooth embedding, then $\psi$ can be approximated by an arbitrarily close smooth embedding $\phi:M\to\R^{2d+1}$ whose image $M':=\phi(M)$ is an algebraic model of $M$, i.e., $M'$ is a nonsingular algebraic subset of~$\R^{2d+1}$.
+This is the celebrated Nash-Tognoli theorem.
+In 1976, King \cite{king76} proved the projective version of the latter result, in which $\R^{2d+1}$ is replaced with $\PP^{2d+1}(\R)$.

-``\textit{A systematic study of real algebraic varieties started seriously only in 1973 after Tognoli's surprising discovery (based on earlier work of John Nash) that every compact smooth manifold is diffeomorphic to a nonsingular real algebraic set.}''

-The latter assertion is the so-called Nash-Tognoli theorem.
-For a detailed proof, we refer the reader to \cite[Section 14.1]{BCR}.
-See also the surveys \cite[Section 1]{delellis} and \cite[Section 1]{kollar2017} on Nash's work, recently written by De Lellis and Koll\'ar, for other fine presentations of this crucial result.
+The Nash-Tognoli theorem marked the birth of modern real algebraic geometry.
+Quoting from \cite[p.4]{BCR}: ``A systematic study of real algebraic varieties started seriously only in 1973 after Tognoli's surprising discovery (based on earlier work of John Nash) that every compact smooth manifold is diffeomorphic to a nonsingular real algebraic set''.
+There is a wide literature devoted to this result and its extensions.
+We refer the reader to the books \cite[Sect.II.8]{akbking:tras}, \cite[Ch.14]{BCR}, \cite[Ch.5]{man}, the articles \cite{Be2022,GT2017,kucharz2011} and the references therein.
+See also the surveys \cite[Sect.1]{delellis} and \cite[Sects.1\&2]{kollar2017} on Nash's work for other enlightening presentations of this crucial result.